About Anna

 Dr Anna Vaught is an English teacher, mentor and author of ten books, across genre and form, including novels Saving Lucia and The Zebra and Lord Jones, short fiction collection, Famished and teaching book, The Alchemy.

-In February 2026, her dark and strange novella, All The Days I Did Not Live, will be published by Renard Press – news and cover reveal soonth.
-In March, the Haywood imprint of Renard will be republishing her 2023 memoir in es.says, These Envoys Of Beauty, after its original publisher closed earlier this year.
+This summer, the Haywood imprint of Renard will be republishing her 2023 memoir in essays, These Envoys Of Beauty, after its original publisher closed earlier this year.
 The book will have a new introduction and a few new touches, having been a key text in her doctoral research.
-October 2026 sees the next in her teaching series (following 2023’s The Alchemy) you will land we hope you love The Elixir.
+October 2026 sees the next in her teaching series (following 2023’s The Alchemy) and we hope you love The Elixir.
 Three more titles beyond these in the series, so that you can build a helpful little library.
 (Sort of!)
-In 2022 she created the Curae Prize for writers who were also unpaid carers, and its second anthology is out soon, all profits to carers’ charities.
+In 2022 she created the Curae Prize for writers who were also unpaid carers, and its second anthology is out now, all profits to carers’ charities.

 There is so much more to come, and Anna is represented by Clare Coombes at the Liverpool Literary Agency, having recently moved agency.
-Two books are shortly on submission.
-Here you are.
+Marjorie’s Day Out, a novel about radicalisation by the far right and how bigotry is born, is currently on submission.
+Anna is working on two other novels.

 Anna has recently completed a PhD by Published Works at York St John on magical realism and trauma, and was previously educated at the universities of Cambridge and Bristol.
 She is currently mentoring with Jericho Writers and teaching A-level part-time while writing a new novel and a literary self-help series using her PhD content on magical realism and trauma.
 Anna is passionate about access in the Arts and in 2023 she established the Curae prize for writer-carers; industry-wide support has ensured it will run again in 2025.
 Anna has also written widely for journals, magazines and anthologies.
 She has been a columnist for both Mslexia and The Bookseller, and you may find her work in Writers and Artists, Bookbrunch, Lunate, Litro, New Welsh Review, The Independent, Hinterland, Minor Lits and 3:AM, among others.